-We thank Dr. G. Hammett and C. Swanson for useful suggestions, and the Program in Plasma Science and Technology for support under contract number DE-AC02-09CH11466.
-Early contributions to this study were made by A. Creely, E. Paul and E. Kolmes.
-Most simulations were performed on the Cori, Edison and Hopper clusters at NERSC.
-Most plots were produced with Python3/Matplotlib28.
+We thank Dr. G. Hammett and C. Swanson for useful suggestions, and the Program in Plasma Science and Technology for support under DOE Contract No. DE-AC02-09CH11466.
+Early contributions to this study were made by A. Creely, E. Paul, and E. Kolmes.
+Most simulations were performed on the Cori, Edison, and Hopper clusters at NERSC.
+Most plots were produced with Python3/ Matplotlib.28